null

 Overhang

 Be sure to take into account the overhang on the outer ends of the corner windows.
 Overhang is the amount the rod extends past the outer edges of the window trim.
 A certain amount of overhang is useful so that the drapery does not block the window when the curtains are fully opened.
-We recommend around 4" on each side for short rods, and up to 8” to 12" for long rods.
+We recommend around 4" to 6" on each side for short rods, and up to 6” to 12" for long rods.
 Aesthetics, drapery use and thickness, and rod length are all considerations in determining overhang.

 If using finials